Penalty Abatement for Reliance on Tax Advisor Who Made Obvious Errors

 Here, the court easily found that the second and third elements were met.
 The first element as to whether the accountant was a competent professional was the real issue in dispute.

 What is a Competent Tax Professional?

-Here, the court opinion does not address the tax advisor’s education or training and it only addresses the tax advisor’s work history briefly.
+Here, the court opinion does not address the tax attorney’s education or training and it only addresses the tax attorney’s work history briefly.
 The court opinion merely says that the accountant had over 25 years of experience, cited facts that may suggest that he apparently had a moderately successful tax return preparation business, and he was not a CPA.